Kajillionaire

-Kajillionaire is a 2020 American crime comedy-drama film written and directed by Miranda July (her third feature following Me and You and Everyone We Know and The Future).
+Kajillionaire is a 2020 American crime comedy-drama film written and directed by Miranda July.
 The film stars Evan Rachel Wood, Debra Winger and Richard Jenkins as members of a petty criminal family whose relationship becomes frayed when a stranger played by Gina Rodriguez joins their schemes.

 Kajillionaire had its world premiere at the Sundance Film Festival on January 25, 2020, and was released in theaters on September 25, 2020, followed by video on demand on October 16, 2020, by Focus Features in the United States, and by Universal Pictures internationally.

 Plot

-An emotionally stunted 26-year-old woman, Old Dolio Dyne, is in a manipulative relationship with her con artist parents, who treat her as an accomplice to their petty thefts and scams rather than as a daughter.
+Old Dolio Dyne, an emotionally stunted 26-year-old woman, is in a manipulative relationship with her con artist parents, who treat her as an accomplice to their petty thefts and scams rather than as a daughter.
 The family owes $1,500 of back rent on their apartment in Los Angeles, which is actually a leaking office space attached to a soap factory.

-Old Dolio concocts a scam in which they will fly to New York City using tickets they won in a contest.
-Her parents will take her luggage at the baggage claim and Old Dolio will claim the airline has lost it.
+Old Dolio concocts a scam in which they fly to NYC using tickets they won in a contest.
+Her parents will take her luggage at the baggage claim and she will claim the airline has lost it.
 Old Dolio will then collect on the travel insurance she purchased, which will cover their rent.

 After an uneventful trip, Old Dolio and her parents return home.
-She is surprised to find them chatting with Melanie, a friendly young woman in the seat next to them, and even more surprised when they reveal their scam to Melanie and have her pretend to be their daughter as they pick up the luggage.
+She is surprised to find them chatting with Melanie, a friendly young woman in the seat next to them.
+Then she is even more surprised when they reveal their scam to Melanie and have her pretend to be their daughter as they pick up the luggage.
 Old Dolio reports her "lost luggage", but learns it could take six weeks for the check to come, so the family looks for alternative methods to obtain the money.

 Melanie proves surprisingly amenable to their way of life and reveals she lied about being a physician's assistant and is actually a clerk at an eyeglass store.
 She introduces the family to one of her elderly clients, from whom they steal a blank check and cash it for $650.

-A second client, who is dying, asks the family to pretend to be his family as he passes away.
+A second client, who is dying, asks the group to pretend to be his family as he passes away.
 Old Dolio is shaken by the experience and hurt when her parents rush to comfort Melanie while ignoring her.
-Arriving home, Old Dolio discovers the insurance check in the mail.
+Arriving home, Old Dolio finds the insurance check in the mail.